neogeographica/chaintool/sample-imports/q3build-readme.txt

 The "q3aas" command (not sequence) can also be run to generate the bot info (.aas file) for a mapfile that you have previously compiled using one of those two sequences.
 It has a required "map" value that must be the absolute path to the .bsp file (or to the .map file if it is in the same directory).

-XXX actually need to make this into a sequence that also at least copies the .aas file into the Quake 3 installation
+XXX TBD actually need to make this into a sequence that also at least copies the .aas file into the Quake 3 installation

 There are several available toggles and optional parameters for customizing the command behaviors.

-XXX insert a quick rundown of those in here
+XXX TBD insert a quick rundown of those in here

 *** cleanup